atealxt/atealxt.github.io/_posts/2015-11-03-file-upload-server-progress-estimation.md

 ![rate=0.5 and exp=3.5](http://atealxt.github.io/images/20151103/03_server_0p5_3p5.gif "rate=0.5 and exp=3.5")

+Moreover, you can display a message of process is in either client or server progress at a moment.
 More detail please refer to commit [1767bf7](https://github.com/atealxt/jQuery-File-Upload/commit/1767bf75f9c7bedcd393b4208cf55d6cfe671645).

 BTW [Easing functions](http://easings.net/) is a cool website of easing cheat sheet visualization.